hackclub/hackclub/workshops/bitex/README.md

 ### 4) JavaScript

-Now it's time to fetch the realtime Bitcoin prices and actually show it on the browser screen instead of showing `Loading...` all the time.
+Now we will use JavaScript to fetch the realtime Bitcoin prices and then to show it on the browser screen instead of showing `Loading...` all the time.
 First, navigate to your `index.js` file and let's start writing!

 ```js
 const div = document.querySelector(".bitcoin");